HerveFrezza-Buet/notabene/README.md

 # notabene

-notabene is a python library that handles your latex formulas...
+The notabene package is a python library that handles your latex formulas...
 Indeed, we use python to express formulas in a readable way, and the translation into latex is done automatically.
 You benefit from python functionalities as a programming language : define variables, functions, etc....

 Shortly, you write this in python :